X‑VPN Premium Giveaway Is Happening Now on Our Subreddit!

-The good news is that most people don’t need to worry about VPN passthrough today.
-It mainly matters for legacy VPN connections such as PPTP, L2TP, and IPsec.
-Modern VPN protocols like OpenVPN, WireGuard, and IKEv2 usually work without a special passthrough setting.
+Most people don’t need to worry about VPN passthrough in 2026.
+It only matters for a handful of legacy VPN protocols: PPTP, L2TP, and IPsec.
+Modern VPN apps like X-VPN built on OpenVPN, WireGuard, or IKEv2 work fine without it.

 What Is VPN Passthrough?